SudipRai27/Vue-podacst/README.md

 # About

-A Laravel Vue Authentication boiler plate using JWT
+A Simple Podcast using Vue, Vuex, Vue router and other dependencies.

 #### `Backend: Laravel 8`